-Spinal stenosis is a condition in which the bony spaces in the spine gradually narrow and eventually compress the nerves travelling through the spine.
+Spinal stenosis is a condition in which the bony spaces in the spine gradually narrow and eventually compress the nerves traveling through the spine.

 Stenosis occurs most commonly in the neck and lower back.
 When it occurs in the lower back or lumbar spine area, it is referred to as lumbar spinal stenosis.
 In the neck, it is referred to as cervical stenosis.

 According to the same source, the overall prevalence of the condition is about 1 out of every 1000 US residents older than 65 years and about 5 of every 1000 residents older than 50 years.
+The actual prevalence is difficult to establish, since a proportion of people with the condition do not have any symptoms.
 In total, around 250,000 to 500,000 US residents currently show symptoms of spinal stenosis.

 Most cases of stenosis appear in individuals aged 60 or over.
 At younger ages, the condition is usually traceable to trauma from an accident or to other medical conditions such as scoliosis

 Symptoms vary widely among the affected population.
 Some people who have spinal stenosis may actually experience no symptoms at all.

 Others, however, may experience back pain as well as tingling sensations in the back.
 They may also experience numbness and muscle weakness in the affected area.
 When symptoms are present, they can sometimes get more severe as time progresses.

 The most common cause of spinal stenosis is wear and tear of the bones in the spine due to the effect of osteoarthritis.
 However, other factors (which we mention below) can sometimes contribute to the appearance of the condition.

 When the symptoms are severe, surgeons can operate to create additional space in the spinal column for the spinal cord and the accompanying nerves.